Case Interview Math: The Complete Guide (2026)

 But case interview math is not a math test.
 Your interviewer is not checking whether you can solve equations.
 They are evaluating whether you can use numbers to make business decisions under time pressure.

-In my experience at Bain, the candidates who failed math questions usually did not struggle with the actual arithmetic.
+In my experience interviewing candidates at Bain, the people who failed math questions rarely struggled with the actual arithmetic.
 They failed because they jumped into calculations without a plan, lost track of zeros, or got the right number but could not explain what it meant.
-The math is a means to an end.
-The end is a recommendation.
+The math is a means to an end, and the end is a recommendation.

 What Math Fundamentals Do You Need to Know?

-You should be able to perform the following operations with fractions quickly and without errors:
+You should be able to perform these operations with fractions quickly and without errors:

 • Simplification: 36/54 = 2/3